JonadPulaj/vipr-gator/README.md

   - Semantic predicates: `VIPRValidity`
   - Spec-style predicates: `VIPRPredicate`
   - Main equivalence lemmas & helpers: `Main`
-- **`viper_cert.html`** — HTML rendering of above.
+- **`viper_cert.html`** — HTML rendering of the above.
 - **`why3session.xml`** — Why3 session (prover results, tasks).
 - **`why3session.html`** — HTML rendering of Why3 session.
 - **`why3shapes.gz`** — shape information to keep session mapping stable.
 - **`viper_cert_trimmed.mlw`** — pretty print version, no helper predicates/lemmas.

 **Readability & surveyability.**
-viper_cert.why contains ~100 lemmas; many are helper lemmas to guide Why3/SMT and can be skimmed.
-For an overview, use viper_cert_trimmed.mlw which omits the ignorable glue.
+`viper_cert.why` contains ~100 lemmas; ~90 are helper lemmas to guide [Why3](https://www.why3.org/) and can be skimmed, or ignored.
+For an overview, use `viper_cert_trimmed.mlw` which omits the ignorable glue.

 ### Environment & Reproducibility

 The formalization is OS-independent, but **proof replay depends on the toolchain** (Why3 and SMT solver versions, options, and resource limits).
-We provide a known-good setup and the Why3 session so results are reproducible with the same environment.
+We provide a known-good setup and the [Why3](https://www.why3.org/) session so results are reproducible with the same environment.

 Known-good setup:
 - [Why3](https://www.why3.org/doc/install.html): 1.7.2